Emergence of Unitarity and Locality from Hidden Zeros at One-Loop Order: Outlook

 \section{Outlook}

-In this letter, we demonstrated that one-loop integrands in two scalar theories can be uniquely determined by imposing novel constraints--- loop hidden zeros and factorization near these zeros.
-Since our approach assumes neither locality nor unitarity, we have shown that these two seemingly fundamental principles of QFT can, in fact, be viewed as emergent, even beyond leading order in perturbation theory.
+In this Letter, we found that one-loop integrands in two scalar theories are uniquely determined by imposing novel constraints: loop hidden zeros and factorization near these zeros.
+Since our approach assumes neither locality nor unitarity, we have shown that these two seemingly fundamental principles of QFT can be viewed as emergent, even beyond tree-level.

-Strictly speaking, we have only proved this claim for a non-unitary, local Tr$(\phi^3)$ ansatz, where our argument revealed the surprising unification of all tree-level zeros in single-loop cuts of the surface integrand.
-A natural next step is thus to prove that hidden zeros are sufficient to fix the generically non-local, non-unitary Tr$(\phi^3)$ ansatz.
-Doing so promises to reveal other secret structures in the Tr$(\phi^3)$ surface integrand, but would likely first require a proof of the same fact at tree-level.
-Furthermore, it would be interesting to prove our conjecture that factorization near zeros is sufficient to uniquely fix the NLSM surface integrands.
+Strictly speaking, our proof applies only to a local Tr\((\phi^3)\) ansatz, where we uncovered the unification of all tree-level zeros in single-loop cuts of the integrand.
+A natural next step is to prove the same holds even without assuming locality.
+Another important question is whether any structure of the loop-level zeros survives when returning from surface kinematics to momentum space.
+Identifying such a feature would likely be nontrivial, but of significant interest.

-Additionally, the surface kinematics framework applies at any loop order, and it can also be used to write down a Yang-Mills integrand with well-defined factorization on single-loop cuts \cite{Arkani-Hamed:2024tzl}.
-Thus, a broad range of tests involving uniqueness and emergence from hidden zeros and factorization is now a tangible next step--- beyond scalar theories, and at all orders in perturbation theory.\\ \\
+The surface kinematics framework applies at any loop order \cite{Arkani-Hamed:2024pzc}, and it can also be used to write down a Yang-Mills integrand with well-defined single-loop cuts \cite{Arkani-Hamed:2024tzl,Cao:2025mlt,Backus:2025njt}.
+Thus, a broad range of tests involving uniqueness and emergence from hidden zeros and factorization is now a tangible next step--- beyond scalar theories, and at all orders in perturbation theory.

-\section{Appendix A: Factorization Proof}
+\section{Appendix A: Factorization proof}

+Here, we prove the factorization formula~\eqref{eq:fact-near-zero-int}.
+To do this, let us fix a particular $(i, -)$-zero and $c_{a,b} \neq 0$ (the ``loop near-zero'' condition) and impose them on the Tr$(\phi^3)$ integrand $\mathcal{I}_n$.
+We can then cut on \textit{any} $Y_j^\pm$, which will produce a particular tree amplitude $\mathcal{A}'_{n+2}$ with generic kinematics on the support of the loop near-zero.
+For the moment, let us restrict so that we cut on neither $Y_i^-$ nor $Y_{i-1}^+$.
+In this case, after imposing the loop near-zero condition, there are two options for $\mathcal{A}'_{n+2}$.
+If the overlap between the loop and tree meshes (as shown in \cref{fig:residue}) contains only $c$ variables that vanish, then $\mathcal{A}'_{n+2} = 0$.